Manaslu Base Camp Trek Itinerary

 Day 11: Trek from Samdo to Dharmasala/Larkya B. C. [4460m]: 4 hours

 We have already crossed 3500mtr.
-Our destination for today is Dharmasala.
+Our destination for today is Dharamsala.
 It is also the house of the base camp for Larky La Pass.
 Our terrains lead us to say.

 Samdo heads towards the Larkya Bazaar, a famous Tibetan trading place in ancient times.

-Once again, our trail descends toward Budhi Gandaki; we reach the majestic Larkye Glacier.
-The journey takes us toward Salla Khola before finally reaching out to Dharmasala for the night.
+Once again, our trail descends toward Budhi Gandaki, where we reach the majestic Larkye Glacier.
+The journey continues toward Salla Khola, where we finally reach Dharmasala for the night.

 Day 12: Trek from Dharmasala to Larkya la [5160m] - Bhimthang [3720m]: 8 - 9 hours

-The trail gets steeper and steeper with the rising altitude before finally giving way to Larkya La Pass at 5,160mtr.
-The sight of Mt.
-Manaslu (8,163m), Samdo (6,335m), Ngadi Chuli (7,871m), and countless peaks stretching over 6500m are just magnificent.
+The trail becomes steeper as the altitude rises before finally reaching Larkya La Pass at 5,160m.
+The view of Mt.
+Manaslu (8,163m), Samdo (6,335m), Ngadi Chuli (7,871m), and countless peaks stretching over 6,500 m is magnificent.
 We descend to Bhimthang for the night.

 Day 13: Trek from Bimthang to Tilije [2300m]: 5 - 6 hours